olivergetz/Wii-Music-Therapy-App/README.txt

 This app is being developed to help my mother who struggles with muscle control after a having a stroke.
-The purpose of the app is to gamify muscle exercises.
-The user is prompted with a note which they will have to match by moving their arms up and down and squeezing a WiiMote.
+The purpose of the app is to gamify muscle exercises.The user is prompted with a note which they will have to match by moving their arms up and down and squeezing a WiiMote.

-Feel free to use the max patches for other developments as well.
+Feel free to use these max patches as you see fit.

 Author: Oliver Getz Rodahl
 Date: March 8th, 2018.